 The property she just detailed was her first property and her reason for re-stumping it was to build a two-bedroom unit underneath the property and use it as investment.

 And Matt had a property out at Macrovacpowlack road, which was sort of, that had the potential to be rezoned.
 So someone was willing to offer a lot of money.

 So he sold that.
 So we had our first house in East Brisbane paid off when we were about 22 as a couple.
 And then we said, “Well, we can now subdivide this under small lot rules cause it’s was the two straight access LMR site that I’d acquired as a principal place of residence.
 So we said we can subdivide it under the small lot rules and we can get some capital gains tax relief because half of it is our principal place of residence.
-So we we were basically building a house in the backyard.
+So we were basically building a house in the backyard.
 We were going to retain one as an investment, continue to live in the other one.
 That was our plan.
 So we went to council and then the one that we were living we wanted to raise and build in underneath.

-to have a two bedroom unit underneath the passive income as well because it’s just the two of us, and we were in our twenties, so we said why not?
+This was to have a two bedroom unit underneath that generated the passive income as well because it’s just the two of us, and we were in our twenties, so we said why not?
 Let’s just maximize the income that we get out of here and maximize our opportunity.
 So we did a DA subdivision, two lot, two houses, multi-unit developmentally, we ended up submitting and then so with the existing house that was a 1910 Queenslander.
 So we wanted to raise that and that’s why the re-stumping guys were there, so they were there to increase it to legal height under so we could build our two bedroom unit underneath for that passive income.

 For those of us unaware of re-stumping practices for properties in Queensland, Sukkarieh gives us some insight into how it works.

 I can’t remember what it was at the time for legal height under, I think it was 1.7m.